 This tells us about how the man is feeling.

 How to use an adjective

-We can use adjectives in two different ways.
-We can use the adjective before a noun to modify it (like in the examples above).
+We can use an adjective in two different ways.
+We can put it before a noun to modify it (just like in the examples above).

 The sunny sky.

-We can also use adjectives with linking verbs. (e.g. is, seems, feels, looks etc.) and place them after our noun.
+We can also use linking verbs. (e.g. is, seems, feels, looks etc.) and place them after our noun instead.